 Creativity and Innovation (C&I) supports, cultivates, and amplifies creative teaching and learning across campus.
 C&I staff collaborate with faculty across disciplines to develop exercises and assignments that help students transform uncertainty into possibility, generate multiple solutions to complex problems, collaborate across differences, and bring playfulness, exploration, and experimentation into their academic experience.
 The program hosts workshops, events, Innovators in Residence, grants for student projects, and offers one-on-one mentorship for faculty who wish to integrate creativity-related pedagogies into their courses.
-Contact Jessica Hunter jhunter@coloradocollege.edu or Kris Stanec kstanec@coloradocollege.edu for more information.
+Contact Kris Stanec kstanec@coloradocollege.edu for more information.